-A private student loan operates on credit principles similar to those of an auto or home loan, requiring a credit check for approval.
+A private student loan works a lot like an auto or home loan.
+It requires a credit check to get approved.

 Credit History